Stop Trying to Fix It

-Perhaps you have seen the video It’s Not about the Nail that has millions of views on YouTube.
+Perhaps you have seen the YouTube video that has millions of views: It’s Not About the Nail.

 As a couple sits on the couch, the female describes relentless pressure and pain in her head that won’t go away.
 While she vocalizes her frustration, the scene expands enough for the viewer to see a nail in her forehead.